uguendi/Damage_Car_DL_Project/project_part3/README.md

 4. Run the first cell (Setup Cell) to initialize the correct paths.
 5. Run the subsequent cells to execute the code.

+## Running the Applications

+### 1. Gradio App (`app.ipynb`)
+This notebook contains a Gradio interface for interactive damage detection.
+- **How to Run:** Open the notebook in Jupyter and execute all cells.
+The app will launch directly within the notebook (or provide a local URL).

+### 2. Streamlit App (`app_streamlit.ipynb`)
+This notebook contains the code for a Streamlit web application.
+Streamlit apps cannot be run directly inside a notebook cell.
+- **How to Run:**
+    1. Open the notebook to view instructions.
+    2. Convert the notebook to a Python script:
+       ```bash
+       jupyter nbconvert --to script "project_part3/Jupyter Notebook/app_streamlit.ipynb"
+       ```
+    3. Run the generated script with Streamlit:
+       ```bash
+       streamlit run "project_part3/Jupyter Notebook/app_streamlit.py"
+       ```